Perylene: Structure

 The perylene molecule consists of two naphthalene molecules connected by a carbon-carbon bond at the 1 and 8 positions on both molecules.
 All of the carbon atoms in perylene are sp^{2} hybridized.
 The structure of perylene has been extensively studied by X-ray crystallography.

 Biology

-Naturally occurring perylene quinones have been identified in lichens Laurera sanguinaria Malme and Graphis haematites Fée.
+Naturally occurring perylene quinones have been identified in lichens Laurera sanguinaria and Graphis haematites.